msalganik/soc555-cos598J_s2024/index.md

 - Follow Matt on <a href="https://bsky.app/profile/msalganik.bsky.social">Bluesky</a> or <a href="https://twitter.com/msalganik">X/Twitter</a>
 - Follow Arvind on <a href="https://twitter.com/random_walker">X/Twitter</a>
 - Subscribe to Arvind's Substack (co-authored with Sayash Kapoor): <a href="https://www.aisnakeoil.com/">AI Snake Oil</a>
+- Subscribe to Matt's blog: <a href="https://forms.gle/ayVARZ1pgmSLxRcdA">A clearer view of the foggy future: Ideas, stories, and intellectual mysteries to help us get smarter about the future</a>